ChurchApps/FreeShowWeb/src/routes/docs/show-type/+page.md

 Line 1
 Line 2
 Line 3
-Line 4

-[Verse]
-Line 1
-Line 2
-Line 3
-Line 4

-[Bridge]
-Line 1
-Line 2
-Line 3

 ```

 #### Divide into slides with blank lines
 Lines of a song part can be divided into separate slides by adding an empty line between the song part lines.
 However normally this is not needed as you can also set how many lines are display in the **Styles** section of the **Settings**.
 During the show presentation a progress indicator will display below the song part slide to show how much of the song part has already been displayed.

-Here is an example of a verse with four lines that is divided so that the first two lines are on one slide and lines three and four are on the second slide.
+Here is an example of a verse with four lines that is divided so that the first two lines are on one slide and lines three and four are on the second slide:
 ```
 [Verse]
 Line 1